 2 tbsp raw local honey

 Combine all ingredients into a glass spray bottle and shake vigorously.
-Say “ah” and spray 3 pumps into sore throat every hour or as needed.
-Store spray in the refrigerator for an added cooling affect on the inflamed issue.
+Say “ah” and spray 3 pumps into throat every hour or as needed.
+Store spray in the refrigerator for added cooling.

 First Signs Formula

 1 oz Echinacea tincture

 Combine all ingredients together in a 4oz glass dropper bottle and shake well.
 I like to take 3 droppers of this formula 3 times a day at the first signs of the occasional winter sniffles.
 This blend helps support your normal immune system functioning to ward off a developing sickness or to process it more quickly.

 ½ part organic Elder Berries